This is a three day lesson series focusing on microscope skills and cell organelle identification and comparisons.

 I extended this lab from two days to three to allow for the tutorial and for more time for discussion and comparison of the kinds of things lab pairs were doing and seeing on their individual microscopes.
 As an additional interest, I asked students to experiment with taking photos of their favorite cell slide field of view and send it to me to share with the class.
 This idea was inspired by our local public television's education webpage on the KQED website; I saw a short video clip there called The Amazing Life of Sand and thought it might be a nice to way to bring in appropriate student device use as a way to gather evidence of their work to share out as a class on Day 3.
 Students were highly engaged with this aspect of the activity and to make the photo session work, they had to really dig into the vocabulary of the microscope parts in order to give and act upon suggestions each of them had to enhance their photo taking abilities.
 I loved this unintentional positive side effect of introducing the photo angle to our straightforward lesson.

-7. Remind students of proper microscope carrying procedure: one hand holding the arm, one hand supporting the base.
+6. Remind students of the proper way to hold and transport a microscope: one hand on the arm, the other supporting the base.

-8. Ask students to move to their lab tables and begin their microscope exploration.
+7. Ask students to move to their lab tables and begin their work.